DS-100/DS-100.github.io/sp17/index.md

 8](http://data8.org/fa16/) and upper division computer science and statistics courses as well as methods courses in other fields.

-In this class, students explore the data science lifecycle, including question formulation, data collection and cleaning, exploratory data analysis and visualization, statistical inference and prediction​, and decision-making.​ This class focuses on quantitative critical thinking​ and key principles and
+In this class, we will explore the data science lifecycle, including question formulation, data collection and cleaning, exploratory data analysis and visualization, statistical inference and prediction​, and decision-making.​ This class focuses on quantitative critical thinking​ and key principles and